 SUMMARY

-The OptiShot BallFlight is a prmeium trio tracking launch monitor that uses radar, infrared sensors, and a high speed camera to accurately track your golf swing.
-The OptiShot software analyzes the data from all there sensors to produce highly accurate analytics about your golf shot.
+The OptiShot BallFlight is a premium trio tracking launch monitor that uses radar, infrared sensors, and a high-speed camera to track your golf swing accurately.
+The OptiShot software analyzes the data from all their sensors to produce highly accurate analytics about your golf shot.

-BallFlight creates a data-mapped replay of your actual swing, showing you the complete ball flight.
-The whole experience is quite smooth and the attached software works pretty good.
+BallFlight creates a data-mapped replay of your swing, showing you the complete ball flight.
+The whole experience is quite smooth, and the attached software works pretty well.

 The price range on the BallFlight is in the premium range, but it’s actually reasonable compared to other expensive options in this list of golf launch monitors.